-Business English Work & StudyThe Business English Work Study Program is offered in 40 to 72 weeks fulltime programs, comprising 50% language and 50% paid or non-paid work experience.
-This course helps reinforce the communication ability of students in a business context and gain work experience in Canada.
+Business English Work & StudyThe Business English Work Study Program (BEWS) is offered in 40 to 72 weeks full-time programs, comprising 50% language and 50% paid or non-paid work experience.
+This course helps reinforce the communication ability of students in a business context and allows them to gain valuable language skills while working in Canada.

 - Start any Monday

 - Take 12 weeks of in-class targeted Business English training followed by Canadian work experience